sevdari/ML_Project_CIS419/README.md

 # CIS 4190: Applied Machine Learning Group 045
 For this project, we were interested in studying sentiment prediction in NLP.
 Sentiment analysis is an important tool for organizations and businesses, as they seek to understand large amounts of text data.
 We were primarily interested in seeing how sentiments towards food were reflected in review data.
+For this project, we used the [(https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews/code?datasetId=18&sortBy=voteCount)], taking in the review texts as the raw inputs to our model and trying to predict whether or not the reviews were overall positive or negative.